Auckland Region Women's Corrections Facility

-The facility houses about 330 prisoners including remand prisoners - alleged criminals not yet sentenced - as well as normal sentenced prisoners.
+The facility houses about 330 prisoners including remand prisoners - people who have been charged but not convicted, or convicted but not yet sentenced - as well as sentenced prisoners.
 It has a specialist unit for mothers and babies.
 A small number of women give birth while serving a sentence of imprisonment and others have young children at the time of sentencing.
-Some prisoners with babies (up to nine months) may be eligible to live in the mothers and babies unit.
+Some prisoners with babies (up to two years) may be eligible to live in the mothers and babies unit.

 The prison is built in a rehabilitated quarry site.
 Construction of the 38 buildings cost NZ$159 million and was carried out substantially by Sinclair Knight Merz.
 The site is 47 ha in size, of which 13 ha are currently covered by buildings, leaving room for future expansion, which was included in the design parameters.